Governance of Museums and Heritage Institutions 2 days

 - Practical work on selected topics.

-Digitisation for the 2020s (give days) – concerning how the heritage institution can rapidly move into the digital culture.
+Digitisation for the 2020s (three to five days) – how your heritage institution can rapidly move into the digital culture and to become part of the Fourth Industrial Revolution.